ti-dev/Scrum-it/README.md

 Then drop the scrumit.war file into the webapp folder of your Tomcat.

 Next, you have to create a database with the name `scrumit` and configure the MySQL server.
-Further you have to edit the file /src/hibernate.cfg.xml.
-There you have to change the values for connection.url, connection.username and connection.password.
+Further you have to edit the file `/src/hibernate.cfg.xml`.
+There you have to change the values for `connection.url`, `connection.username` and `connection.password`.
-Running Scrum-it for the first time, the database tables will be created automatically by taking the value `create` instead of `none` into the hbm2ddl property.
+Running Scrum-it for the first time, the database tables will be created automatically by taking the value `create` instead of `none` into the `hbm2ddl` property.
 After that, the database tables are created and you can change back the value to `none`.

 Now, start your Tomcat Server and enjoy Scrum-it on every webbrowser (Firefox, Safari, Opera, Internet Explorer 9 and Google Chrome): http://127.0.0.1:8080/scrumit/